Background

 First and foremost Neil was a Scotsman.
 Born and brought up in the Highlands he never forgot his roots, and took every opportunity to tell his friends and acquaintances, wherever in the world he was, about his native Scotland.

-NM Trust Logo JPGWe have set up The Neil Mackenzie Trust to keep his adventurous spirit alive in others, to help them to pursue adventure and acquire the skills required to adventure in the mountains, as safely as possible.
+The Neil Mackenzie Trust has been set up to keep his adventurous spirit alive in others, to help them to pursue adventure and acquire the skills required to adventure as safely as possible.

 Leave a comment